Modeling and Decoupling Systemic Risk: Introduction

 The occurrence of systemic risk is strongly correlated with extreme events.
 Modeling systemic risk through modeling extreme events is one of the essential topics in risk management.
 Many extreme events in history have been associated with systemic risk.
 Over the past two decades, extreme financial events have repeatedly shown their dramatic and adverse effects on the global economy, which include the Asian financial crisis in 1998, the subprime mortgage crisis of the United States in 2008, the European sovereign debt crisis in 2013, and the ``crash'' of Chinese stock market in 2015.
 Failure to recognize these extreme events' probability makes regulators and practitioners lack effective methods to deal with and prevent the financial crisis.
 As such, measuring and monitoring extreme financial events' risk is essential in financial risk management.

 Extreme value theory (EVT) has been a powerful tool in risk analysis and is widely applied to model extreme events in finance, insurance, health, climate, and environmental studies (e.g., \cite{embrechts1999extreme}, \cite{mcneil2000estimation}, \cite{poon2004extreme}, \cite{deng2020statistical}).
 Extreme events often appeared dynamically and clustered in finance.
-In the literature, \cite{smith2000bayesian}, \cite{bali2007conditional}, \cite{chavez2014extreme}, \cite{kelly2014tail}, \cite{massacci2017tail}, \cite{zhao2018modeling}, \cite{mao2018stochastic}, \cite{Koo2020}, and \cite{ji2021} investigated the overall dynamical tail risk structures.
-In financial applications, \cite{chavez2016extreme} offered an extreme value theory-based statistical approach for modeling operational risk losses by taking into account dependence of the parameters on covariates and time; \cite{zhang2010estimation} studied multivariate maxima of moving maxima (M4) processes and applied the methodology to model jumps in returns; \cite{daouia2018estimation} used the extreme expectiles to measure Value-at-Risk (VaR) and marginal expected shortfall; \cite{harvey2013dynamic} studied the volatility clustering behavior which implies the extreme events' behavior and structure may also change as time goes by.
+In the literature, \cite{smith2000bayesian}, \cite{bali2007conditional}, \cite{chavez2014extreme}, \cite{kelly2014tail}, \cite{massacci2017tail}, \cite{zhao2018modeling}, \cite{mao2018stochastic}, \cite{Koo2020}, and \cite{ji2021} investigate the overall dynamical tail risk structures.
+In financial applications, \cite{chavez2016extreme} offer an extreme value theory-based statistical approach for modeling operational risk losses by taking into account dependence of the parameters on covariates and time; \cite{zhang2010estimation} study multivariate maxima of moving maxima (M4) processes and apply the methodology to model jumps in returns; \cite{daouia2018estimation} use the extreme expectiles to measure Value-at-Risk (VaR) and marginal expected shortfall; \cite{harvey2013dynamic} studies the volatility clustering behavior which implies the extreme events' behavior and structure may also change as time goes by.